 Android comes with a built-in feature that restraints to install an app from the source which is not trusted.
 If you wanted to install the app from Unknown Source, you have to disable to continue.
 So, make sure that option remains switched off so that you get a notification that App is from Unknown Source.
 To check the option, Go to Settings > Security > Unknown Source.
 Just Switch it off.

 Another thing is App Permissions.
-With the Android 6.0 Marshmellow, Google asks for permissions to access the Hardware & Software of the phone like Camera, Mic, Sensors, Storage, Phone, SMS etc before installing the app.
+With Android 9.0 Oreo, Google asks for permission to access the Hardware & Software of the phone like Camera, Mic, Sensors, Storage, Phone, SMS, etc before installing the app.
 You have to allow to access to the Hardware before installing and using the app.
 Some apps need to access your phone’s hardware but some apps ask for permission without any need.
 So, look for the permissions.
 It is totally irrelevant for a Ludo Game to get access permission for the Camera and Mic.

 You can check for the permissions by going to Settings > Apps > Gear Icon > App Permissions.
 Look for the apps accessing the different hardware of the phone.
 If you find something irrelevant considering the nature of the app, just turn it off.